-- ▲ indicates identify the specific deliverable locations on PSU's BOX site information is available in the user guide.
+- ▲ indicates specific deliverable locations on PSU's BOX site information are identified in the user guide.
 See paragraph 4.24.2 for more details. - ◆ indicates more examples and explanation of intent is available in the user guide.
 See paragraph 7.7 for more details. - indicates a requirement that is linked to payment / invoice requests.
 See paragraph 4.1 for more details.